marangoly/shortly/README.md

 # SHORTLY - URL Shortener Application

+Shortly is an API for shortening urls.

+The following are the requirements

+      Design and implement an API for short URL creation  There should be some form of persistent storage, but don’t waste too much time on database configuration – simple file holding records or transitory runtime object is enough,  Implement forwarding of short URLs to the original ones,

 ### Steps to run the application locally

 * From the root directory run the below mentioned command